carrotunderscore/ATM-technical-test/README.md

     (This runs the compiled file)

-This is on linux and mya differ on other OS's.
+This is on linux and may differ on other OS's.